thesophiaxu/vscode-extension-backlink-docs/README.md

 ## Etc

 Spent 3 hours on this for a basic MVP.
 For backlinks I used pretty basic string searches (not rly efficient but it is starting from scratch), and for the extension I referenced the official list of sample extensions.
+Also spent 30 minutes optimizing performance of the app for it to be ready for daily use.